 For the longest-lasting Poinsettias, choose plants with little or no yellow pollen showing.

-- The plants require abundant light during the day for the brightest color so place near a well-lit window.
+- The plants require abundant light during the day for the brightest color (at least 6 hours a day) so place near a well-lit window.
 East-facing windows are best.

-- Maintain temperatures that are comfortable to people.
+- Keep temperatures between 65 and 70 degrees.
+Basically, maintain temperatures that are comfortable to people.
 Be sure to lower the thermostat at night so that plants cool off.

-- Water when the top inch of soil feels dry to the touch.
+- Overwatering is a common cause of death, so ater when the top inch of soil feels dry to the touch.
 If underwatered, plants wilt and shed leaves.
 Overwatering causes roots to die.

 - Use a humidifier or place plants on a tray filled with pebbles and water.